 If you open a package and don't use all of it at once, rinse the rest of the tofu and put it in a container covered with water.
 Plan on changing this water daily until you eat the rest of it.
 Under this method, tofu should last about a week.

-You can also freeze tofu in its package for longer term storage, about five months.
+You can also freeze it in its package for longer term storage, about five months.
 This will change the color and texture so that your tofu becomes slightly yellowish and more spongy, but it should still taste great.

 Clearly, there's a lot to like about tofu.
 Rich in protein and low in calories, tofu is a healthy food option for any occasion and its versatility means that it can be cooked in a wide variety of ways for optimal flavor.